vdae2304/Metodos-Numericos/Documentacion/Slices.md

 Parameters

-* `start` The position of the first element in the slice.
+* `start` The position of the first element selected by the slice.
 Defaults to 0 if not provided.
-* `size` The number of elements in the slice.
+* `stop` The position at which the slice ends.
+The slice does not include this position.
-* `stride` The span that separates the elements selected into the slice.
+* `stride` The span that separates the elements selected by the slice.
 Defaults to 1 if not provided.

 Example